-The Nintendo Switch is a video gaming console that’s developed by Nintendo, released back in 2017.
+The Nintendo Switch is a video gaming console developed by Nintendo and released in 2017.
 It’s a hybrid console that can be used as both a home console & a portable device.
-It basically transforms the home console to a handheld that offers you to play favorite games anytime, anywhere.
-If you’re also facing the same issue, check the steps on how to fix Nintendo Switch Error: The Software Was Closed Because An Error Occurred.
+It transforms the home console to a handheld that offers you to play your favorite games anytime, anywhere.
+If you also face the same issue, check the steps to fix the Nintendo Switch Error: The Software Was Closed Because An Error Occurred.

 The standard edition has a dock connector for the TV casting and a removable Joy-Con controller.
-However, some of the Switch users may experience a force close while playing any game.
-But some of the users have started reporting that during the gameplay, the game crashes automatically and the system throws an error message something like “The Software Was Closed Because An Error Occurred.”
+However, some Switch users may experience a force close while playing any game.
+But some users have started reporting that the game crashes automatically during the gameplay, and the system throws an error message something like “The Software Was Closed Because An Error Occurred.”
 So, if you’re one of them and want to know more about it or fix it, then check this troubleshooting guide.

 Fix Nintendo Switch Error: The Software Was Closed Because An Error Occurred

-According to plenty of affected Switch users, they have tried multiple steps in order to fix this error like rebooting Nintendo Switch, Power cycling, checking for the corrupted data, reinstall Nintendo firmware, moved the game to SD card, reinstalled SD card, performing a factory reset, and more.
-However, none of these methods or tricks come in handy for most of the users.
+According to plenty of affected Switch users, they have tried multiple steps to fix this error like rebooting Nintendo Switch, Power cycling, checking for the corrupted data, reinstalling Nintendo firmware, moving the game to an SD card, reinstalling SD card, performing a factory reset, and more.
+However, none of these methods or tricks are useful for most users.

-Meanwhile, some of the users have reported that the game mainly crashes or this particular error message appears only when using the primary Nintendo account.
+Meanwhile, some users have reported that the game mainly crashes or this error message appears only when using the primary Nintendo account.
 We’ve shared some more possible workarounds below that you should try.

 1. Restart Switch

-- Press and hold the Power button for around a couple of seconds in order to turn off the Switch.
+- Press and hold the Power button for a few seconds to turn off the Switch.

 - The Power menu will appear > Select Power Off.

-- Wait for a few seconds until the switch turned off completely.
+- Wait for a few seconds until the switch is turned off completely.

-- Now, press and hold the Power button again for a couple of seconds in order to turn on the switch.
+- Hold the Power button again for a couple of seconds to turn on the switch.

-- Connect your Nintendo Switch to the internet at first.
+- Connect your Nintendo Switch to the internet first.

 - Head over to the Home menu > Select System Settings.